 The Jefferson Hotel is often cited as one of the finest examples of Beaux Arts architecture still in existence today.

-Keswick Hall at Monticello – Charlottesville, VA
+Keswick Hall – Charlottesville, VA

-Nestled on 600-acres at the foot of the Blue Ridge Mountains, is the 48 room Keswick Hall at Monticello.
+Nestled on 600-acres at the foot of the Blue Ridge Mountains, is the 48 room Keswick Hall.
 Guests of the resort enjoy all the privileges at the resort’s Keswick Club, including the clay and hard surface tennis courts, fitness center and classes, full-service spa and three spectacular swimming pools, including the heated horizon pool with breathtaking views of the estate.
 A wide variety of unique outdoor pursuits, family activities, holiday celebrations and culinary events are offered throughout the year, along with exceptional regionally-inspired dining in Fossett's Restaurant, Fossett’s Bar, Villa Crawford and the Palmer Room Restaurant and Palmer Room Bar.

 Located just 20 minutes from historic downtown Charlottesville and only minutes from Thomas Jefferson’s Historic Monticello and the region’s many wineries, Keswick Hall is the perfect hideaway for romantic getaways, weddings, and corporate meetings and retreats.

 For more information and reservations, please call 1-888-778-2565.